-spring-boot-loader modules allows Spring Boot to support executable jar and
+spring-boot-loader modules lets Spring Boot support executable jar and war files.

-If you need to create executable jars from a different build system, or if you are just curious about the underlying technology, this section provides some background.
+If you need to create executable jars from a different build system or if you are just curious about the underlying technology, this appendix provides some background.

-Java does not provide any standard way to load nested jar files (i.e. jar files that are themselves contained within a jar).
-This can be problematic if you are looking to distribute a self-contained application that you can just run from the command line without unpacking.
+Java does not provide any standard way to load nested jar files (that is, jar files that are themselves contained within a jar).
+This can be problematic if you need to distribute a self-contained application that can be run from the command line without unpacking.

 To solve this problem, many developers use “shaded” jars.
-A shaded jar simply packages all classes, from all jars, into a single 'uber jar'.
-The problem with shaded jars is that it becomes hard to see which libraries you are actually using in your application.
+A shaded jar packages all classes, from all jars, into a single “uber jar”.
+The problem with shaded jars is that it becomes hard to see which libraries are actually in your application.
 It can also be problematic if the same filename is used (but with different content) in multiple jars.
-Spring Boot takes a different approach and allows you to actually nest jars directly.
+Spring Boot takes a different approach and lets you actually nest jars directly.

 example.jar | +-META-INF | +-MANIFEST.MF +-org | +-springframework | +-boot | +-loader | +-<spring boot loader classes> +-BOOT-INF +-classes | +-mycompany | +-project | +-YourClasses.class +-lib +-dependency1.jar +-dependency2.jar